jzhongap/HPC3_Tutorial/README.md

 ### 1.2 Fill in the Form
 ![alt text](image.png)

+You should provide your information and fill them into the application form

 ### 1.3 Submit and Wait:
 After submitting your application form, you need to wait for nearly one month for the application to be processed.